 The mother of the bride is usually a VIP wedding guest, responsible only for enjoying herself and entertaining the guests.
 However, it's a good idea for her to be prepared with a few basic supplies on the wedding day, just in case something unexpected goes wrong.

-All the mother of the bride needs to do is fill a small tote bag with a few key items:
+All the mother of the bride needs to do is fill a small tote bag with a few key items.

-2. Fabric scissors are a must.__ Regular scissors will destroy most fabrics, and if you have errant threads on the wedding party's outfits, or God forbid, the wedding dress, you don't want to risk doing more damage than good in your efforts to remove it.
+They're a must.
+Regular scissors will destroy most fabrics, and if you have errant threads on the wedding party's outfits, or God forbid, the wedding dress, you don't want to risk doing more damage than good in your efforts to remove it.
 Most wedding venues don't have good scissors handy when you need them.

-3. Freeze a bottle of water and wrap it in a soft hand towel.
+Freeze a bottle of water and wrap it in a soft hand towel.
 It's going to be a long day, and sometimes you need something wet and cold handy on short notice.
-The towel will keep it from sweating on everything else in the bag, and you can use the towel to gently blot the bride's face when she gets sweaty.
+The towel will keep it from sweating on everything else in the bag, and you can also use it to gently blot the bride's face when she gets sweaty.
 Paper towels are more likely to destroy carefully applied bridal makeup.
 A wet towel, or frozen bottle of water, held to the back of the neck can help revive a bride who is feeling light-headed.

 Sandy Malone is the owner of Sandy Malone Weddings & Events and author of How to Plan Your Own Destination Wedding: Do-It-Yourself Tips from an Experienced Professional.
 Sandy is the star of TLC's reality show Wedding Island, about her destination wedding planning company, Weddings in Vieques.